 Fortress conservation is another immense challenge, as Western approaches to saving the wildlife often involve separating all human activity from shared land, including the economies of Indigenous peoples with whom the wildlife has historically coexisted.
 Fortress conservation has failed in other parts of the world where profit motives subsume care for wildlife.
 MERC has thus emphasized the restoration of Maasai management of conservation on Maasailand.

-One of the greatest potential gifts the Maasai culture has to offer the world is its knowledge, tested and refined through centuries of how to share land in ways that promotes biodiversity.
+One of the greatest potential gifts the Maasai culture has to offer the world is its knowledge–tested and refined through centuries–of how to share land in ways that promotes biodiversity.
 This knowledge is a form of science.
-Maasai have practiced that science by continuously adapting and evolving their way of life in response to changing environmental conditions, negotiating access to shared and limited.
+Maasai have practiced that science by continuously adapting and evolving our way of life in response to changing environmental conditions, negotiating access to shared and limited resources.

 Maasai are the original conservationists, and our love for wildlife is a precious thing that must be honored and recognized in any conservation coalitions.

 Genuine conservation must happen from the ground up, and must acknowledge all the values and interests of all stakeholders on equal terms.
 It must recognize that coexistence is possible and that people and wildlife can thrive together, and that leadership of conservation efforts must be led by the cultures that know the land.